- Structure is Ohio’s largest, tallest segmental bridge

-HNTB designed the replacement to be a variable-depth, six-span superstructure, which features cast-in-place, balanced cantilever segmental construction to enhance construction safety while minimizing lifting and environmental impact.
+The bridge features cast-in-place, balanced cantilever segmental construction to enhance construction safety while minimizing the environmental impact and preserving the natural beauty of the landscape.

 The substructure consists of cast-in-place wall piers on footings supported on drilled shafts or driven steel piles.
-Smaller drilled shafts support abutments.
-Plus, the concrete box girder meets zero-tension design criteria for superior durability.
+Smaller, drilled shafts support abutments.
+Additionally, the concrete box girder meets zero-tension design criteria for superior durability.
 Horizontal jacking balances the effects of creep, shrinkage and thermal shifts.
-Spare use of bearings and expansion joints reduces long-term maintenance costs.
+Finally, spare use of bearings and expansion joints reduce long-term maintenance costs.

 Location: Little Miami River near Cincinnati, OH